 Guests are not allowed in the barracks unless specifically authorized by the Commandant.
 Midshipmen are responsible for making their visitors and guests aware of Academy policies.
-Midshipmen are required to monitor or control the behavior of their guests and will be held responsible for the conduct of their visitors and guests.
+Midshipmen are required to monitor or control the behavior of their guests and are held responsible for the conduct of their visitors and guests.
 Access to the barracks is limited to Midshipmen, their invited guests, maintenance workers, DPS and Commandant personnel.
 Maintenance workers who access Midshipmen rooms during the day will leave door hanger notices informing residents of the maintenance call.
 Faculty and staff desiring access to the barracks must first be approved by the Deputy Superintendent.
 Contractors with business in the barracks must check in with DPS to obtain a temporary barracks access card.
 There is a 24 hour Midshipman watch posted in the barracks and a Command Duty Officer who makes frequent rounds during the night.

 An intrusion detection system provides protection against unauthorized access to the barracks.
-The system is monitored 24 hours a day by DPS and a contract alarm monitoring service.
-The intrusion detection system is active 24 hours a day, seven days a week, except for the Plebe Indoctrination period and certain special occasions.
-Incoming Plebes have not yet been issued cards so the card access system is deactivated during Indoctrination from 5 a.m. (when the Plebe day starts) to 11 p.m. (when the Plebes need to have "lights out").
-On certain special occasions, such as Acceptance Day and Parents Weekend, the card access system is deactivated during the day so that family and friends can visit with their Plebe or Midshipman.
+The system is monitored 24 hours a day by DPS, and is active 24 hours a day.
+On certain special occasions the card access system is deactivated during the day so that family and friends can visit with their Plebe or Midshipman.

-In Academic Year 2015-2016, the Academy plans to add three to four fixed position surveillance cameras in the hallways on each floor of the barracks buildings.
-The cameras will have a playback capability enabling DPS to conduct forensic screening.
+In a 2016-17 security upgrade, the Academy installed surveillance cameras in the hallways on each floor of the barracks buildings, the cameras have a playback capability enabling DPS to conduct forensic screening.